go to gallery selection page

 Note on cameras used for all new photographs and videos: The camera on the left

-is a Canon A570 IS and the camera on the right is a Fuji FinePix F30.
+is a Fuji FinePix F30 and the camera on the right is a Canon G9.

-The Canon is a really excellent camera for outdoor pictures where low iso settings can be used.
+The Canon is a really excellent camera for outdoor pictures where low iso settings can be used or where some sort of dffuse flash can be used for illumination.

 1600 iso.
 However, anything